Neotron-Compute/Neotron-Pico/README.md

    * SOIC-8 package (1.27mm pitch)
 * Texas Instruments TPD7S019 Sync/DDC level shifter and RGB EMC filter
    * SSOP-16 package (0.635mm pitch)

+The design could easily be adapted to remove the TPF133A/THS7316 video buffer and the TPD7S019 level shifter/filter, and instead use the [1BitSquared DVI PMOD](https://1bitsquared.com/collections/fpga/products/pmod-digital-video-interface) board if you prefer a DVI output (using an HDMI connector).

 ### Audio Codec